 - Taking photographs of visible injuries such as bruises

 - Saving all paperwork for your medical bills and other injury-related expenses

 - Avoiding talking about your case with anyone but your doctor or lawyer

 - Avoiding posting or sharing on social media while your injury claim is pending

 - Contacting a skilled Fort Wayne hip injury lawyer for a free consultation

-Compensation in a Hip Injury Claim in Indiana
+What Compensation Is Available for a Hip Injury Claim in Indiana?